ccnyplanetarium/ccnyplanetarium.github.io/_posts/2020-11-02-ancient-star-maps.md

 ## Cladius Ptolemy - _The Almagest_

 First up is Ptolemy's Catalog of Stars from his book Μαθηματικὴ Σύνταξις otherwise known as The Almagest.
-In addition to laying out and entire cosmological system rooted in Euclidean Geometry, Ptolemy also included a catalog of 1022 'fixed stars', listing their positions (ecliptic latitude and longitude) as well as a data point indicating the star's apparent brightness (on a scale of 1-6, 1 being the brightest).
+In addition to laying out an entire cosmological system rooted in Euclidean Geometry, Ptolemy also included a catalog of 1022 'fixed stars', listing their positions (ecliptic latitude and longitude) as well as a data point indicating the star's apparent brightness (on a scale of 1-6, 1 being the brightest).

 {%
 include figure.html